LearnOnDemandSystems/docs/tms/tms-administrators/courses-and-activities/pgs/add-published-orgs-to-publishing-group.md

 For other organizations to consume your courses through their classes and course assignments, they must belong to your publishing group.

 Now that you have created your publishing group and added it to your courses with a specific audience in mind, the final Best Practice step is to add the published organizations.
-For organizations you manage, you can add them yourself, but for all other organizations, there is an authorization process that is handled by LODS.
+For organizations you manage, you can add them yourself, but for all other organizations, there is an authorization process that is handled by TMS Operations.

 ## For Organizations You Manage
 1. Navigate to the publishing group and click **Edit**.